 Once they have fun, you can start to ask them to work harder and continue to improve.
 I believe that kids crave being pushed physically, but they don’t know how to ask for it.
 We live in a world of instant gratification: cell phones, computers and video games etc. It is important to have something to work for.

 One of the big reasons for my kids wanting to work out is to improve their success in athletics.
-Bella plays soccer year-round and Dave likes all sports!
+Bella plays soccer year-round and Gabe likes all sports!

 LET THEM LEAD